 How is this possible?
 What do you do?
 Well, you’re in crisis mode.
-Step back, take a breath, and do the following:
+Step back, take a breath, and use the following as an example.

 1) Figure out the problem that is causing your financial crisis and focus on solutions to eliminate the problem.

-3) Set up a campaign to implement this new approach that will draw a lot of traffic which can be converted into revenue.
+3) Set up a campaign to implement this new approach that will draw in more business to increase revenue.

-You have a computer store, and you find out you have overextended yourself with too many product lines and accessories that don’t relate directly to computers.
+You have a computer store, and you find out you have overextended yourself with too many product lines and accessories.
 They are just bogging down your business with too much inventory, extra staff, extra storage, insurance, etc.

 Change Your Approach:

-You determine that it would be more manageable to become a specialist in computer sales and repairs.
-(This would also be a good time to add a HOT new product line in the computer department.)
-Your first step is to eliminate the following departments: office supplies, office furniture, and cell phones.
+You determine that it would be more profitable to become a specialist in computer sales and repairs.
+Your first step is to eliminate the office supplies and office furniture departments.

-Liquidate all the other departments, But don’t return the inventory to your suppliers because you’ll have to pay a 10% restocking fee.
-Instead, turn it into a public relations opportunity by having a huge liquidation sale and pass on the savings to your customers.
+Liquidate all the other departments, have a liquidation sale, and pass on the savings to your customers.

-In this example, it would be a good idea to take out a full-page ad in your local paper announcing that you will be having this sale because you wish to focus on your core business: computers.
-Also state that you’re liquidating all other departments, and you are “going to pass these savings on to you, our valued customers.
-All products excluding computers and their accessories will be 10% BELOW COST!”
+In this example, it would be a good idea to take out a full-page ad in your local paper announcing that you will be changing your business model and focusing on your core business of computer sales and repairs.
+State that you’re liquidating all other departments, and you are going to pass these savings on to your customers.
+All products excluding computers and their accessories will be up to 75% off.

 What has happened in the above example?
-You went from a state of chaos to a state of eliminating all the extra costs involved in running the other departments.
-Your business is now focused, and if you ran the sale properly, with all that traffic you should have made a huge profit on the sales of new computers and repairs, as well.
-The sale gave you the PERFECT opportunity to introduce your new computer related products to new customers as well as to serve your existing ones!
+You went from a state of chaos to eliminating all the extra costs involved in running the other departments.
+Your business is now focused, and if you run the sale, you’ll end up with the money you need to execute your business’s new direction.
+The sale allowed you to introduce your new computer related products to new customers and serve your existing ones!